-GREEN LINE EXTENSION TO SOMERVILLE AND MEDFORD PROJECT - SIP REOUIRED COMPLETION BY DECEMBER 2014
+GREEN LINE EXTENSION TO SOMERVILLE AND MEDFORD PROJECT - SIP REQUIRED COMPLETION BY DECEMBER 2014

-State-level environmental review (Massachusetts Environmental Policy Act (MEPA)) was completed in u ly 2010.
+State-level environmental review (Massachusetts Environmental Policy Act (MEPA)) was completed in \mathbf{u} ly 2010.
 Federal-level environmental review (National Environmental Policy Act (NEPA)) documents were submitted to the Federal Transit Administration in September 2011, and a public hearing was held on October 20, 2011.
-A Finding of No Significant Impact (FONSI) was issued by the Federal Transit Administration (FTA) on u ly 9, 2012.
+A Finding of No Significant Impact (FONSI) was issued by the Federal Transit Administration (FTA) on \mathbf{u} ly 9, 2012.

 On a nuary 5, 2015, the US Secretary of Transportation and the MBTA signed the Full Funding Grant Agreement (FFGA) for the Green Line Extension project (GLX), approving \$996,121,000 of FTA New Starts funding to support design and construction of the project.
 Execution of the FFGA was the result of many years of planning, design and pre-construction efforts by MassDOT and the MBTA, in collaboration with the FTA and its Project Management Oversight Consultant.
 Federal funding is scheduled to be paid between federal fiscal years (FFYs) 2015 and 2022.
-As noted in the MassDOT Capital Investment Plan (CIP) for fiscal year 2016, MassDOT and the MBTA will use Commonwealth funds in addition to federal funding to support design and construction activities.
+As noted in the MBTA will use Commonwealth funds in addition to federal funding to support design and construction activities.